Unit 88

-Unit 88 was a neo-Nazi organisation founded in Wellington by Collin Wilson and it based itself in Auckland, New Zealand.
+Unit 88 was a neo-Nazi organisation founded in Wellington by Collin Wilson and later based in Auckland, New Zealand.
 They were most active from 1997-1998 and are now defunct.

-Named for the use of 88 as a reading of 'HH' or Heil Hitler as commonly employed by neo-Nazi groups, they also employed the name of racist skinhead movement Blood & Honour as their motto.
+Named after the use of 88 as a reading of 'HH' or Heil Hitler as commonly employed by neo-Nazi groups, they also employed the name of racist skinhead movement Blood & Honour as their motto.
 They also sought to expand in Wellington, distributing propaganda in the city.
 Seen as one of the more violent groups in New Zealand, Unit 88 have argued that they only used violence in self-defence.